Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 See the relics of a former Georgian mining town, as well as a natural monolith far more ancient.

-Chiatura is not well-known outside Georgia, but well worth a day trip from Tbilisi.
-The small town is famous for its Soviet cable cars.
+Chiatura is not well-known outside Georgia, but worth seeing, especially if you’re into Soviet vintage vibes.
+The small town is famous for its Soviet-era cable cars.
 They once shortened the commute for workers in the local manganese mines.
-The old cars have since fallen into disuse, but a new series of modern gondolas operate here as of 2021.
+The old cars have since fallen into disuse, but a new series of modern gondolas operates here as of 2021.

-Katskhi Pillar is a remarkable geological anomaly and another easy day trip from Tbilisi.
+Katskhi Pillar is a remarkable geological anomaly standing a stone’s throw from Chiatura.
 A monastery stands at the foot of the pillar with a small Orthodox church at the top.
 You can’t climb to the top of the pillar.
 The Georgian government prohibited it out of fear for tourists’ (and locals’) safety, especially given its gradual deterioration.

 Katskhi and Chiatura are in close proximity to each other.
 Both are accessible via a single private tour.